APP Preceptorship Faculty Directors

 Rebecca Lutheran is a board-certified family nurse practitioner.
 Ms. Lutheran earned her bachelor's degree in nursing from Duquesne University and later obtained her master’s and doctoral degree in nursing practice (DNP) from Robert Morris University.

-Rebecca is a new preceptor for the Crohn’s and Colitis Foundation’s Advanced Practice Provider Preceptorship.
-She is currently working at the University of Pittsburgh Medical Center (UPMC) Inflammatory Bowel Disease Center.
+Rebecca is currently working at the University of Pittsburgh Medical Center (UPMC) Inflammatory Bowel Disease Center.
 Rebecca’s clinical focus is the care and management of IBD patients, with interests in self-management, transitions to adult care, and care coordination.

 Ms. Lutheran is a member of the American College of Gastroenterology (ACG) and Gastroenterology & Hepatology Advanced Practice Providers Association (GHAPP).
 She is involved in Clinical Trials at her institution and has served as a leader on many internal projects.